kieranelby/KingOfTheEtherThrone/README.md

 ### Pay by Adding the Contract in the Mist Wallet

 If you're using the (still experimental!)
-Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases] - go to Contracts -> Add Contract, then fill in the Contract Details above.
+Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases] - go to Contracts -> Add Contract, then fill in the details from the "Contract Details" section below.
 Yes, you do need to copy and paste that big long bit of JSON.

 After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price on the left and a 'claimThrone' function you can select and execute on the right.

 Don't forget to include the payment when executing the claimThrone function.
-The Current Claim Price is shown in Wei, so you might need a little conversion.
+The Current Claim Price is shown in Wei, so you might need to do a little conversion.

-This works in version 0.3.8 of the wallet client, anyway ...
+This works in version 0.3.8 of the wallet client on Windows, anyway ...

 ### Pay by Sending a Manual Payment